 Self-Service 3.0 – All applications we have used in the self-service 2.0 era are poised to interact with users with human-like conversations.
 Each conversation, using voice and visual responses, becomes a learning moment for the application.
 As people converse with it, it learns more about you: what you like, how you speak, your dialect.
 It understands and feels human… not onerous, not robotic.
 It is something you want to converse with.

-Here are three applications that are on the verge of joining the Self-Service 3.0 movement.
+Here are four applications that are on the verge of joining the Self-Service 3.0 movement.

 Food Ordering – Today, every fast-food restaurant has humans to take care of the ordering process.
 Tomorrow, customers will have a conversation with the restaurant’s custom application on-site or mobile.
 The conversation’s nature will include taking customers through their menu items, pricing, specials, delivery details, and completing the orders respectfully.